 History Graph: Enable an interactive visualization of your components’ availability history.

-Summary Metrics: Allow page visitors to see Global Uptime, Outages, and Total Downtime.
+Summary Metrics: Allow Page visitors to see Global Uptime, Outages, and Total Downtime

 Past Incidents: Display past incidents for the selected period.